ertval/groupie-tracker/README.md

 - ✅ **Documentation updated**: Accurate reflection of current architecture
 - ✅ **Template system**: Self-contained templates with proper error handling

+### Code Review & Refactoring (September 2025)
+The codebase was carefully reviewed for idiomatic Go and KISS compliance.
+No redundant data structures or duplicate code were found.
+All logic is minimal, clear, and follows Go best practices.
+No further refactoring was necessary.

 ### Architecture Improvements
 - **Single repository**: All data logic consolidated in `internal/repository/repository.go`
 - **API integration**: Proper consumption of all 4 Groupie Trackers endpoints